 - Frequently Asked Questions

 Carriers seeking to operate in interstate commerce must complete form MCS-150 “Combined Motor Carrier Identification Report.”
 To apply for Interstate Operating Authority, a carrier must complete the appropriate form in the OP-1 series.
-Use the online Registration & Compliance Assistant to determine which forms to fill out at [Insert Link].
+Assistance is available at the “Get Authority to Operate” web page.

 The New Entrant will be monitored during the initial 18-month period.